code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/about/evaluation/hourofcode.md

 When we consider the diversity of these students, and the global participation in this campaign, stretching from urban schools in Los Angeles, Chicago, Brooklyn, to refugee camps in Syria and Palestine, it is inspiring to read this feedback.

-More survey details are below.
+More in-depth survey results are detailed below.

 <br/>